dreamtocode/Google-Developer-Challenge-Scholarship/README.md

 # Google-Developer-Challenge-Scholarship
-There was more quizes but this is my lab solutions for Google Developer Challenge Scholarship - Front End Web Development
+There was more quizes but not needed code so this is my code solutions for Google Developer Challenge Scholarship - Front End Web Development